Zrayaart/Wordle-Project2/README.md

 Submitted by: Soraya Sardine

-Wordle is an app that ...
-[TODO]
+Wordle is an app that is a word guessing game where players have to correctly guess a randomly selected word within a limited number of attempts.
+The app features difficulty settings that allow users to adjust the length of the word to guess, changing the word theme, and increasing or decreasing the game's overall difficulty level.
+Players can easily restart the game at any time using the convenient reset button.
+The app also includes a polished launch screen with branding elements and a custom-designed app icon for a visually appealing user experience.

-Time spent: **X** hours spent in total
+Time spent: 1.5 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] User can change the number of letters per row (the length of the goal word)
+- [X] User can change the number of letters per row (the length of the goal word)
-- [ ] User can change the numbers of rows on the board (how many guesses allowed)
+- [X] User can change the numbers of rows on the board (how many guesses allowed)
-- [ ] User can select a new themed set to pull the goal word from
+- [X] User can select a new themed set to pull the goal word from
-- [ ] User can select "alien wordle", causing the goal word to change after each guess
+- [X] User can select "alien wordle", causing the goal word to change after each guess

 The following **optional** features are implemented:

-- [ ] App displays a reset button on the top left to reset the game (but make no changes to the settings)
+- [X] App displays a reset button on the top left to reset the game (but make no changes to the settings)

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] App includes a custom-designed launch screen with branding elements
+- [X] App includes a custom-designed app icon in multiple resolutions

 ## Video Walkthrough